CONTENTS:

 The dog (and most male mammals) have a cremaster muscle to bring the testis close to the body wall.
 Most cats lack a cremaster m. (it would have to curve to reach the testis); instead, cats have a levator scroti m. that originates from the external anal sphicter, attaches to the scrotal septum, and pulls the entire scrotum closer to the body.

 Spermatic fascia surrounds the spermatic cord and lines the scrotum.
 It is derived from transversalis and subcutaneous fascia of the abdomen and it envelops the parietal tunic of the vaginal process.
-Spermatic fascia is sometimes divided into internal and external components.
-Internal spermatic fascia forms a strong membrane to the inside of which parietal vaginal tunic is attached.
-External spermatic fascia is a loose areolar tissue that surrounds internal spermaltic fascia.
+Spermatic fascia is often divided into internal and external components.
+Internal spermatic fascia forms a strong membrane (fibrous tunic) to which the cremaster muscle attaches and which is internally lined by parietal vaginal tunic.
+External spermatic fascia is a loose areolar tissue that surrounds internal spermaltic fascia and cremaster muscle.

 The testicular artery snakes back and forth and testicular veins undergo profuse branching (pampiniform venous plexus).
 This creates an extensive area of arteriovenous contact for heat conservation.
 Arterial heat is gradually transferred to returning venous blood with two big benefits: The testes remain cool (the reason they are subcutaneous in the first place) and body heat is conserved (the majority of food calories are required to maintain body heat).